Last Updated on June 5, 2016

 Individuals Who Are Not Listed as Registered in Election Department Records

-These individuals may only vote a provisional ballot after swearing they are registered and eligible to vote.
+These individuals may only vote a provisional ballot after affirming they are registered and eligible to vote.

 Registered Voters Wishing to Vote at an Election Day Polling Place Other Than the One Assigned to Them